IDUclub/idu_bot/README.md

 finally, start fastapi app locally or run from docker with command: docker-compose -f docker-compose.app.yaml up

-interactive api docs are availale on localhost:8000
+interactive api docs are available on localhost:8000